-- Manage internally the school manages incidents. - Early help multi-agency early help - Referrals to children's social care - Reporting to the police in parallel to children's social care v.
-Considering bail conditions vi.
-Managing any delays in the criminal process vii.
-The end of the criminal process
+- Manage internally the school manages incidents. - Early help multi-agency early help - Referrals to children's social care - Reporting to the police in parallel to children's social care.

+v.
+Considering bail conditions

 It is unlikely that a child will be on police bail with conditions attached, so it is essential that when there is a criminal investigation there is joined up working between the school or college, children's social care and the police to ensure all children involved are supported.